The classification of 2-connected 7-manifolds: Invariants

 For further information about the role of eta invariants in the classification of $7$-manifolds, we refer the reader to \cite[\S 4]{goette12}. \end{rmk}

-\begin{rmk} In \cite[\S 4.4]{crowley02}, a pair of characteristic forms $(H, \lambda, \alpha)$ are called \emph{smoothly equivalent} if they become isomorphic after addition of non-singular forms with $\lambda(\alpha,\alpha) \equiv \sign(\lambda)$~mod~$224$ (so this is a weakening of the notion of neutral equivalence from Remark \ref{rmk:neutral_forms}).
-In algebraic terms, the definition of the generalised Eells-Kuiper invariant can be used to show that the mod $28$ Gauss refinement of $M$, $(H^4(M), q^\circ_M, \EK_M, p_M)$, is a complete invariant of the smooth equivalence class of the characteristic form $(H^4(W, \del W), \lambda_W, p_W)$ of a $3$-connected coboundary for $M$.
-Hence Theorem \ref{thm:classification} is a development \cite[Theorem 4.9]{crowley02} in dimension $7$ where $2$-connected $7$-manifolds are classified up to diffeomorphism by the smooth equivalence class of the characteristic form of a $3$-connected coboundary. \end{rmk}
+\begin{rmk} In \cite[\S 4.4]{crowley02}, a pair of characteristic forms $(H, \lambda, \alpha)$ are called \emph{smoothly equivalent} if they become isomorphic after addition of nonsingular characteristic forms with $\lambda(\alpha,\alpha) \equiv \sign(\lambda)$~mod~$224$ (so this is a weakening of the notion of neutral equivalence from Remark \ref{rmk:neutral_forms}).
+In algebraic terms, the definition of the generalised Eells-Kuiper invariant can be used to show that the mod $28$ distillation of $M$, $(H^4(M), q^\circ_M, \EK_M, p_M)$, is a complete invariant of the smooth equivalence class of the characteristic form $(FH^4(W, \del W), \lambda_W, p_W)$ of a $3$-connected coboundary for $M$.
+Hence Theorem \ref{thm:class} is a development of the dimension 7 case of \cite[Theorem 4.9]{crowley02}, which classifies $2$-connected $7$-manifolds up to diffeomorphism by the smooth equivalence class of the characteristic form of a $3$-connected coboundary. \end{rmk}

+\begin{rmk} Let us conclude this subsection by considering how the information captured by the function $\EK_M : \divsp \to \Q/\tdf\Z$ can in some special cases be presented more simply.
+If $p_M$ is torsion or if the greatest divisor of $p_M$ is the same as $d_\pi$ (the greatest divisor modulo torsion), then $\divsp$ contains the distinguished element 0, and the function $\EK_M$ can be naturally identified by the value $\EK_M(0) \in \Q/\tdf \Z$.